rapbot-ai/rapgenie/README.md

 python3 -m pip install <MISSING-DEPENDENCY>
 ```

 Numpy in particular can be tricky. v2.0.0 deprecated some methods we need.
 You might have to go in and manually fix the librosa packages use of numpy to make it work.
 This could perhaps be fixed by pinning the version of librosa in `radtts`, but I have not tried that.
-Off the top of my head:
+From what I can remember:

   a.
 Change `np.float` to `float` in `.../utils/utils.py`.

   b.
 Change `np.complex` to `np.complex128` (or `np.complex64`, whatever number it currently has).

-24. Install pm2 and then keep the process running in the background:
+24. Install pm2 and then start the process running in the background:

 ```
 npm install -g pm2